-If not Muslims, it’s Christians, and it’s Jewish, and it’s not mill for others I don’t know of.
-I know that Muslims are kind of strange visitors in this town of White Plains.
+If not Muslims, it’s Christians, and it’s Jewish, and it’s others I don’t know of.
+Though I know that Muslims are kind of strange visitors in this town of White Plains.
 They don’t see Muslims down here, but they’ll know from now on Muslims, and they’ll be telling their friends, "Don’t tell me about those Muslims unless you know what you’re talking about.
 Those people came to our town in White Plains.”

 [applause]

 IWDM: I feel very good.
 I’ve prepared for notes and I've came here to address you.
-G-d is my witness, how the glorified is he, G-d is my witness.
+G-d is my witness, highly glorified is he, G-d is my witness.
 If I know you want to say Amen and go to the next program, I’m ready to do it with you.

 [laughter]

-So, we have some very valuable words shared with us today, given to us, extended to us today from our Honorable guests from Malaysia and also from our very reliably imam, imam Feisal.
-I would speak in really to finish this up with that young fellow.
+So, we have some very valuable words shared with us today, given to us, extended to us today from our Honorable guests from Malaysia and also from our very lively imam, imam Pasha.
+I will see if I can really finish this up for that young fellow.

 [laughter]

-IWDM: Let me say this, most of us who follow [Arabic language]honorable Muhammad we're not expected to know exactly what was happening to us.
-We are not expected to know what was happening to our minds. that learning environment, strange learning environment, we call the nation of Islam in the worldwilderness of North America, are the holy temples of Islam.
+IWDM: Let me say this, most of us who follow The honorable Elijah Muhammad we're not expected to know exactly what was happening to us.
+We are not expected to know what was happening to our minds in that learning environment, strange learning environment, we call the nation of Islam in the wilderness of North America, or the holy temples of Islam.
 We are not supposed to understand what was happening to our minds.
 We are not supposed to understand what was happening to our spirit.
 No, we’re not supposed to understand it.
 It was a plan.

 It was like a prescription from a spiritual doctor to get us into something and hold us by powerful attraction.
-Powerful attraction, to hold us by powerful attraction until the grip of Christianity was broken, and until the grip of servitude to fight authority was broken.
+Powerful attraction, to hold us by powerful attraction until the grip of Christianity was broken, and until the grip of servitude to white authority was broken.
 That’s what it was intended for, but we are not supposed to understand it.
 We’re not expected to understand it.
 It was too high above our head.

-The scheme, the formula, whatever we want to call it, the scheme or the formula for bringing us out of the clutches of Christianity, out of the clutches of the church, clutches of the white man, it was too high above our level of learning for us to understand it.
+The scheme, the formula, whatever we want to call it, the scheme or the formula for bringing us out of the clutches of Christianity, out of the clutches of the church, out of the clutches of the white man, it was too high above our level of learning for us to understand it.
 Majority of us came from not only the people who are poor in their pockets, but also poor in their head.

 African-Americans first got acquainted with Muslims in the late '20s and in the early '30s.
 The first to introduce Muslims to African-Americans was Honorable Noble Drew Ali.
 He started the Moorish Science Temple.
 There's a similarity between the two, you can see it right now.
 He identified as Muslim but called the place of worship a temple.
 That was before Fard came.

-Then, Mr. Fard came and he did the same thing.
-He call the houses of worship, our places of worship, temple and he gave them numbers.
+Then, W.F.
+Fard came and he did the same thing.
+He call the houses of worship, our places of worship, temples and he gave them numbers.
 The first one, Temple No. 1, Detroit, Michigan.
 Then, he went from Detroit to Chicago and they set up the second temple, No. 2 in Chicago.
-Even Wallace Fard was here, they went to the third one.
+Even while Fard was here, they went to the third one.
 Went to Milwaukee, Wisconsin and set up a third one in Milwaukee, Wisconsin.